libero/editor-article-store/README.md

 The article store service also runs an article import service in parallel which can be used to ingest XML articles and assets in the form of a .zip file and deposit them into a target S3 bucket and DB collection.
 The import service relies on the source S3 bucket being hooked up to an SQS messaging system and the dropped .zip file having a specific naming format.

-- The `awsBucketInputEventQueueUrl` config value which can be set through the envvar `AWS_BUCKET_INPUT_EVENT_QUEUE_URL` is used to point the listener towards an SQS notification queue.
+- The `awsBucketInputEventQueueUrl` config value which can be set through the envvar `AWS_BUCKET_INPUT_EVENT_QUEUE_URL` and is used to point the listener towards an SQS notification queue.
+The messages recieved will have the source S3 bucket information for the service to know where to pull the .zip from.
+The application currently requires the credentials for accessing the Libero Editor S3 bucket and source bucket to be the same (these are set via `AWS_ACCESS_KEY` and `AWS_SECRET_ACCESS_KEY`)

-- The `srcS3Bucket` config value which can be set through the envvar `SRC_BUCKET` is the bucket new articles will be deposited within.

 - All new article .zip files must follow the naming convention `${prefix}-${ARTICLE_ID}-${....other}-${ARTICLE_VERSION}` eg: `elife-00000-vor-r1.zip` would be picked up as `{ articleId: '00000', version: 'r1' }`